What is Teamwork

 6) Leadership

-7) Promoting Equal Involvement
+7) Promoting Equal Environment

 Teamwork comes with various benefits that go beyond collaboration.
 Here are the benefits listed:

-1) Clear Decision-Making
+1) Clear Decision-making

 By bringing multiple people to the problem, multiple ideas will be shared, mutual discussions will be held, and the efficiency of solving the problem will be increased.
 This mutual collaboration brings unique perspectives to the challenges, further reducing the problem-solving time and causing better overall team efficiency.